 “…from what he had seen of her (Kitty), she appeared to have remarkable energy, talent and willpower, far more than any of the great magicians…In some odd way she had reminded Nathaniel of himself, and it was almost a pity she was gone…”

 But Stroud didn’t entirely miss…

 His brilliant footnotes sparkle through, even if Bart takes the back foot here and the footnotes are fewer.
-His ‘demonic’ perspective of events past is a welcome ‘what if’ one can never tire of speculating.
-The narrative without him is a little frustrating, but that’s not bad because it is after all, The Bartimaeus Trilogy.
+His ‘demonic’ perspective of events past is a welcome ‘what if’ one can never tire of speculating about.
+The narrative without him is a little frustrating, but that’s not bad because it is, after all, The Bartimaeus Trilogy.
 You do want more of him, oh so much more.

 The struggle of The Resistance also reflects the frustration of perhaps the entire world and while you want them to triumph, you know it won’t happen.
 Which kinda makes you angry.
 You’re either a little angry or a little bored throughout, to be really honest.

 If you look at it in hindsight, it does nothing more than lay the foundations of the third book with the climactic entity that seems like it is only meant to outdo Ramuthra, the demon entity from The Amulet of Samarkand.
 This one’s only for Kitty and Bartimaeus.

 — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — —

 *You might remember him as the Hero of Prague, the Father of Great Britain.
 The Resistance wants a purse which never runs out of money.
 The man who is helping them wants the Staff that Gladstone used to destroy Prague.
 We know which battle means more.